Updated: Apr 8

 Careful planning is a hallmark of my approach to landscape photography.
 One example of planning that I use in many of my workshops is a demonstration of how to use the Photographer’s Ephemeris and Sun Surveyor to calculate the best day to shoot the full moon setting over 14,259-foot Longs Peak from the summit of Twin Sisters, an 11,427-foot peak on the eastern outskirts of Rocky Mountain National Park.
 See my review of Sun Surveyor for a primer on the procedure.
 April 20th turned out to be one of the three best days in 2019 to make this image.

 I got up at midnight and hiked to the summit on a snow-packed, icy trail.
 As it turned out, I had allowed too much time for the hike, so I arrived on the summit nearly two hours before sunrise, in time to shoot Longs Peak illuminated by moonlight.
 Then an orange glow began to develop along the eastern horizon.
 Although the forecast had called for clear skies, clouds began gathering as the glow intensified.
 Soon the clouds to the east were lighting up in vibrant shades of orange and red.
 I certainly wasn’t getting the clear-sky glow shot I had envisioned, but it looked like I might come up with something even better.
-I shot frantically, first looking east at the plains (figure 2), then west at Longs Peak (figure 3), then back again.
+I shot frantically, first looking east at the plains (figure 2), then west at Longs Peak (figure 3), now awash in magenta light, then back again.
+(For comparison, check out figure 4, which shows Longs Peak lit by white light about two hours after sunrise during a fall color shoot several years earlier.)

 Want to know when new blog posts are released?
 Please join my mailing list!